 They make traveling a breeze, turn comparing prices into an easy task and offer the answer to just about any factual question asked.

-What is a mobile site?
+What is a mobile website design?

 Let’s start from the beginning.
 Most people carry smart phones, and by 2013, it is predicted that more people will use their mobile phones to get online than with PC’s.
 (By the way, that year is next year.)

-A mobile site is not an app on a smartphone, it is a mobile-ready version of your website.
+A mobile website is not an app on a smartphone, it is a mobile-ready version of your website.
 A mobile site is easier for users to interact with and learn about a business.
 Depending on the type of business, users can buy directly from their phones or get directions on how to show up at its front door.

 In today’s economy, small businesses cannot afford to overlook the mobile market.
 According to Google, 40 percent of mobile consumers went to a competitor’s mobile site after an awful mobile site experience, and 57 percent would not recommend a business with a bad mobile site.